Originally Built: May 1974

 Ride Model: Jet Star 2

 A common misconception of the name Jet Star 2 is that it’s the second Jet Star at Lagoon.
-However, the name actually comes from being the second Jet Star model developed by roller coaster designer, Anton Schwarzkopf.
+However, the name actually comes from being the second Jet Star model developed by Anton Schwarzkopf of Germany.

 AT THE WORLD’S FAIR

-Today, Lagoon’s Jet Star 2 is one of only a handful still operating around the world.
+Today, Lagoon’s Jet Star 2 is one of only a handful still operating in the world.
 Lagoon has had to take certain measures to keep the ride running for over three decades.
 In or around 1991, Fabriweld of Clearfield, Utah replaced some portions of the track.
 An updated computer safety system was installed by Setpoint of Ogden in 1998.
 After the 2004 season, Jet Star 2 was completely dismantled, repainted and repaired.
 It reopened on 23 July 2005 with its new red supports, yellow track and newly repainted cars.
-The large sign was also repainted and returned to the top of the ride in 2005.
-The sign was taken down again around 2006 when a new catwalk was added around the spiral lift, but it has yet to return.
-There were two lighting features similar to what the Fire Dragon has (another Schwarzkopf coaster) that have been described as flames or crowns.
-They existed until at least 1988, but were replaced by around 1994 with much simpler lighting fixtures.
-In an effort to increase the ride’s hourly capacity, a new dual loading platform was added in 2012.

 1. No-Li Brewhouse of Spokane lists Jet Star Imperial among its signature brews.
 It carries the following description: “Remember that first thrill ride and mind altering experience?
 Jet Star Imperial IPA shatters your senses in a way that has not been seen since Spokane’s ’74 World Expo.”
 The label of one of its other brews depicts symbols of Riverfront Park where Expo ’74 was held.